How I Coped with Wearing Colostomy Bags and Managing a Stoma

 How to Empty an Ostomy Bag

+After fully accepting my condition mentally, I must say that I found that it beats having to use the toilet the normal way.
 There were a few times when the urge to go the normal way occurred and at first it was alarming.
 After talking to my doctor, I was assured that it was normal.
 Because of the accumulation of mucus in the rectum despite its being idle, the urge to expel something occurs occasionally.

-My doctor advised I try to expel the mucus build-up by sitting on the toilet and bearing down lightly and that if something doesn't pop out I should use a very mild suppository that will aid its expulsion.
+My doctor advised I try to expel the mucus build-up by sitting on the toilet and bearing down lightly and that if something doesn't pop out, I should use a very mild suppository that will aid its expulsion.

+In no time, managing my colostomy became second nature.
+In fact, it gave me a new lease on life.
 I had come to terms with having a stoma, and my initial reaction and shock after my surgery had been replaced by happier thoughts.

+All this while, only a couple of people knew I was walking around with a colostomy bag on.
 And because I watched what I ate and kept to a simple diet, I hardly experienced constipation, leaks, or blowouts.

 In the space of twelve months, I only experienced blowouts about three times.

 Ballooning was still a common occurrence and usually happened whenever I consume fizzy or alcoholic drinks like sodas, sparkling wines, or champagne.
 When this gas build-up occurs, I just sneak into the toilet and let out the gas through the end drain of the drainable colostomy bag and I’m all done in two minutes!

 Living and coming to terms with having a colostomy wasn't so bad after all.
 After the initial three months, I was beginning to enjoy my colostomy bag.
 I used modern colostomy bags in skin colour, and they looked so cute and neat.